MikoKozlowski/Portfolio/README.md

 3) Neuroscience & Genomics Background: Cell biology, genomics, data analysis in neuroscience research

 Goals
 I'm actively seeking opportunities to apply my skills in Python and data analysis to real-world problems.
 I'm particularly interested in the medical field, where I could address questions relevant to people's health.
 This could involve tasks like analyzing clinical trial data or developing predictive models for disease risk assessment using machine learning or artificial intelligence.
-However, my passion for data analysis extends beyond healthcare.
 I'm also drawn to the world of Business Intelligence (BI) and the power of data to drive informed decision-making across various industries.

 Contact
 Feel free to connect with me on [LinkedIn](linkedin.com/in/mikołaj-kozłowski-867962192)